 We mentioned above that your shirt is your first layer of comfort, so choose a fabric that’ll keep you comfortable as long as you wear it.
 In a world of thousands of shirt fabrics and fabric blends, it really is hard to beat a nice luxurious 100% cotton formal shirt.
 Cotton is super breathable and comfortable, so no matter what other garments you’re wearing, it’ll go easy on your skin and keep you at the right temperature.
 For a formal shirt, or any quality shirt for that matter, we’d always recommend avoiding synthetic materials such as polyester.
 Even a blend with cotton in relatively small amounts.
 These tend to chafe the skin after a while, while they’re not breathable and can look a little cheap.
 We’ve written about the benefits of 100% cotton shirts already, if you’d like to learn a little more.

-Straight point collars and cutaway collars are both suitable for formal shirts, though the former is more versatile, seen on casual and smart shirts as well as formal ones.
-So what’s the difference?
+Straight point collars and cutaway collars are both suitable for formal shirts.
+Although the former is more versatile, seen on casual and smart shirts as well as formal ones.
+So, what’s the difference?
 Simply put, there’s more space between the collar tips of a cutaway collar than a straight point collar.

-A straight point collar has a slimming affect on the face and is also the more traditional collar style, plus it can be worn with or without a tie (at informal occasions).
+A straight point collar has a slimming effect on the face and is also the more traditional collar style.
+Plus, it can be worn with or without a tie (at informal occasions).
 When worn with a tie, a straight point collar looks well with a four-in-hand-tie knot (check out our article on tie styles here).

 The cutaway collar offers a much wider collar shape, designed partly to show off the tie knot.
 It’s often seen in very formal outfits, though can work nicely with or without a tie.
 But when paired with one, make it a thicker, more padded Windsor Knot.

 For a formal shirt, cufflinks are often considered a no-brainer.
-Granted, some cufflinks can be a little too ostentatious, but the right pair can really help elevate a shirt from good to great, giving it a much more formal tone.
+Granted, some cufflinks can be a little too ostentatious.
+However, the right pair can really help elevate a shirt from good to great.

-A final point, do note that since French cuffs are folded back on themselves, they’re a little more bulky and eye-catching.
+A final point, do note that since French cuffs are folded back on themselves.
+They’re a little bulkier and more eye-catching.

 If cufflinks really aren’t your thing however, you’ll need a shirt with a barrel cuff (that’s one with buttons).
 Try to choose one with a more luxurious button textile, such as mother of pearl or corozo.

-We trust that now you know a little more about pairing the things you should know before buying a formal shirt.
-Check out our related articles and guides below, and stop by the Nickson Online Store when you’re ready to purchase your next shirt.
+We trust that now you know a little more about buying formal shirts.
+Check out our related articles and guides below and stop by the Nickson Online Store when you’re ready to purchase your next shirt.